 MAP Leader: Clive Maxheath

-Having coached 1-2-1 and in groups for over 6 years, my coaching empowers men to be inter-dependant, authentically successful and deeply fulfilled.
-My experience is underpinned with specialised Co-Active coaching training from the Coaches Training Institute (CTI) and an executive coaching qualification from the Institute of Training and Occupational Learning (ITOL)
+Having coached 1-2-1 and in groups for over 7 years, my coaching empowers men to be inter-dependant, authentically successful and deeply fulfilled.
+I have trained with the Coaches Training Institute (CTI), the longest established and most respected coach training school in the world.
+I am an active member of the International Coaching Federation (ICF), a leading global organisation dedicated to advancing the coaching profession by setting high standards.
+I hold an executive coaching qualification from the Institute of Training and Occupational Learning (ITOL).

 Men in my programs have conquered challenges including starting a new business, losing ski slope virginity, launching a debut album & kicking the smoking habit.